binitdatta/collage-java-for-absolute-freshers/OOPS_README.md

 ```
 - 1. Dynamic Linking is something that belongs exclusively to programming language runtimes.
 - 2. Say you are working as a Manager / Keeper in a Zoo garden
-- 3. When a Deer bellow or a Tiger Rors you do not tell yourself that a Mammam has made a sound but you understands what type of mammal has made the sound.
+- 3. When a Deer bellow or a Tiger Rors you do not tell yourself that a Mammal has made a sound but you understands what type of mammal has made the sound.
-- 4. In this case, please understand that we have written multiple computer files that contains the source code of the super class Mammal and the subclass Deer, Cheetah etc,
+- 4. In this case, please understand that we have written multiple computer files that contains the source code of the super class Mammal.java and the subclass Deer.java, Cheetah.java etc,
 - 5. The Zoo MAnager in this case is the Programming Language Compiler i.e. Java Compiler and the Programming Langgaue Runtime i.e. Java Runtime
 - 6. Say in our program we declare a variable
 Mammal  deer = new Deer();